Coronavirus has spread to nearly all Iran provinces -president

 Novel coronavirus has affected almost all of Iran's provinces but the country will get through the outbreak with a "minimum" number of deaths, President Hassan Rouhani said on Wednesday.
 "This disease is a widespread disease," he said during a cabinet meeting, according to the official presidency website.

 Among those infected is first vice president Eshaq Jahangiri, the IranWire news site reported, citing an "informed source".
 There was no immediate confirmation from officials.
-Several Iranian officials have been infected with the coronavirus and one senior official died from a coronavirus infection on Monday.
+Several Iranian officials have been infected with the coronavirus and one senior official died from an infection on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)